DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_4.md

 The daily dataset spans nearly 40 years, and we would like to process it by calculating the day-of-year mean temperature predictions (at all depths) for each lake.
 Let's add a new rule to do this.

-For this tutorial, we will choose two lakes that we want to calculate the day-of-year mean temperatures for.
-The lakes that we want to process have the IDs `120020150` and `107072210`.
+For this tutorial, we will calculate the day-of-year mean temperatures for two lakes.
+Those lakes have the IDs `120020150` and `107072210`.

 Let's process the data based on our current knowledge of Snakemake pipelining.
 We can write a rule that uses the `2_process/calc_doy_means.py` script.
 We will need to indicate the input and output files for the two lakes we have chosen in our rule as well:
 ```